outdreamer/build-a-cure/docs/tasks/function_to_do.md

       2. some definitions of complex components would require other structures than a single network path to be fully defined, like:
           - a layered network query such as a loop, which would be more optimally (like clearly) structured in another format, like a function network
           - complex functions/concepts could have very intricate structures on a language/math map, which would be more clearly defined on a function or core component network
+          - paths between other paths
+          - paths between attributes of nodes on a path rather than the whole node
           - multiple paths depicting the system context forming a sub-network around a path
             - the system interface where agent interactions occur or where stressors are clearly modeled is therefore the best format for some solution automation queries
       3. the standard network format assumes functionality & attributes should be bundled as components like objects/agents/words/concepts, which may not be optimal for queries like identifying conceptual structures or variable structures